 It’s important to remember mental health and intelligence do not always go together.
 There are people with limited mental capacity and low IQ who are otherwise healthy and contribute positively to society.
 On the other side, you have people with personality disorders who are intelligent that abuse and misuse people and the environment.

 Genius and narcissism don’t necessarily go together either.
-Even someone with below-average intelligence with a personality disorder can be dangerous for everyone in their circle of influence.
+Even someone with below-average intelligence with a personality disorder can be dangerous.
+People with this mental disorder affect everyone in their circle of influence.

 The Tactics of Narcissism